dice-group/IGUANA/docs/usage/tutorial.md

 ### Connections

-We have two connections, blazegraph and fuseki with their respective endpoint at them as following:
+We have two connections, blazegraph and fuseki with their respective endpoint:

 ```yaml
 connections: